 Mistake #6 – Immobilizing them and not challenging them enough

 Binding millennials to their desks is the worst thing any company can do.
 Millennials are basically free-spirited souls who like to work at their own pace, at their own time.
-They like to work in a environment with fluidity in terms of time and space, because it allows them to feel more relaxed and give it their best shot.
+They like to work in an environment with fluidity in terms of time and space because it allows them to feel more relaxed and give it their best shot.
 A typical 9 to 5 job would sound very creepy for them.
-Organization must understand this and make certain that they provide their employees with an environment that allows them to express themselves freely like flexible timings, work scheduling and job sharing etc. Also, if you are offering a job which fails to challenge a millennial’s cognitive, creativity, problem-solving, and communication abilities, their interest in it run out eventually.
-They seek their cognitive and intelligence growth.
-So, showcase them an organizations which will push them to the edge, enable them to learn more, and give them challenging projects.
+The organization must understand this and make certain that they provide their employees with an environment that allows them to express themselves freely like flexible timings, work scheduling and job sharing etc. Also, if you are offering a job which fails to challenge a millennial’s cognitive, creativity, problem-solving, and communication abilities, their interest in it run out eventually.
+They seek their cognitive and intellectual growth.
+So, showcase them an organization which will push them to the edge, enable them to learn more, and give them challenging projects.